BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

   "id": "curltest"
 }
 ```
 This is our first example of a real parameter, `""`.
-This is the `account` parameter, but all of our addresses are in the default account, so nothing special was required here.
+This is the required `account` parameter for `getaddressbyaccount`, but all of our addresses are in the default account, so nothing special was required here.

 The result is a list of all the addresses that have been used by this wallet ... some of which presumably contain funds.

 ### Look Up Funds

-The `listunspent` RPC lists out the funds that you have available:
+Use the `listunspent` RPC to list the funds that you have available:
 ```
 $ curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listunspent", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.'